parasaurolophus/node-red-eventsource/README.md

 for an incoming `msg` before attempting to connect as described below.

+The messages sent to all three outputs will have `msg.topic` set to a string prefixed by the value of the _Topic_ property, as described below (where it is shown as `"<topic>"`).
+The default prefix is `"eventsource"` if not set otherwise in the node's settings dialog.

 ### Inputs

 _Note: Any parameters passed in an incoming message will